theapphiker/weather-app/README.md

 docker exec -it postgis_container_prod bash
 ```

 5. Run the following commands in psql.
+Changes the passwords in the commands.sql as necessary.
 ```
 psql -U admin -c "CREATE DATABASE weather;"
 ```